Collective dynamic length increases monotonically in pinned and unpinned glass forming systems: Results Discussions

 \textbf{Dynamic heterogeneity:} When a glass-forming liquid is compressed, the dynamics become progressively heterogeneous~\cite {Ediger2000,Richert_2002,ThirumalaiRMP2015,Lubchenko07ARPC}.
 The degree of dynamic heterogeneity may be characterized by the fluctuations in the self part of the two-point correlation function \cite{Kirkpatrick88PRA,Tonneli05PRE},

 where $\left[\left\langle ...\right\rangle\right]$ represent the ensemble average and average over different time origins.

-We find that the four-point function $\chi^s_4(t)$ grows non-monotonically as a function of $t$ when $\phi$ and $\rho_{\text{pin}}$ increase, which indicates that the initial correlation between particles is minimal and grows with time with a maximum at intermediate time.
+We find that the four-point function $\chi^s_4(t)$ grows non-monotonically as a function of $t$ when $\phi$ and $\rho_{\text{pin}}$ increase, which indicates that the initial correlation between particles is minimal and grows with time with a maximum at intermediate times.
 The maximum in $\chi^s_4(t)$, whose amplitude is $\chi_4^P$, appears at $t \simeq\tau_\alpha$.
 The peak height $\chi^{P}_4$ is directly related to the degree of dynamic heterogeneity~\cite{Bouchaud2005,Biroli2011,berthier2011dynamical}.
-Fig.~\ref{chi4Peak} (a) shows that at $\rho_{\text{pin}} = 0.0$, $\chi^{P}_4$ grows monotonically as the liquid is compressed toward the glass transition volume fraction $\phi_g$ ($\phi_g \approx 0.11$~\cite{Hyun2019}), which is a signature that the dynamics is increasingly heterogeneous as $\phi_g$ is approached.
+Fig.~\ref{chi4Peak} (a) shows that at $\rho_{\text{pin}} = 0.0$, $\chi^{P}_4$ grows monotonically as the liquid is compressed toward $\phi_d$ ($\phi_g \approx 0.10$~\cite{Hyun2019}), which is a signature that the dynamics is increasingly heterogeneous as $\phi$ is increased.

-When the number of pinned particles increases, the maximum in the $\chi^s_4(t)$ does not increase monotonically as the $\phi$ increases ( Fig.~\ref{chi4Peak} (b) \& (c)).
-For $\rho_{\text{pin}} > 0.02$, $\chi^{P}_4$ as a function of $\phi$ exhibit non-monotonic behavior (Fig.~\ref{chi4Peak} (c)).
+When the number of pinned particles increases, the maximum in the $\chi^s_4(t)$ does not increase monotonically as the $\phi$ increases (Fig.~\ref{chi4Peak} (b) and (c)).
+For $\rho_{\text{pin}} > 0.02$, $\chi^{P}_4$ as a function of $\phi$ exhibit non-monotonic behavior (Fig.~\ref{chi4Peak} (d)).
 It increases until $\phi_N$ ($\phi_N$ is the packing fraction where non-monotonicity appears) and then decreases upon further increases in $\phi$.
 Moreover, for $\phi > \phi_N$, $\chi^{P}_4$ systematically decreases as $\rho_{\text{pin}}$ increases.
 Similar observations were made in earlier works~\cite{KobPRE2014,Wei2015JCP,Bhowmik2016JSTAT}.
 However, the reason for the non-monotonic behavior of $\chi_4^P$ with the increase in $\phi$ is still unclear.

 To assess if the observed behavior is an effect of finite system size, we performed additional simulations by varying N. The qualitative behavior is independent of the system size for unpinned and pinned liquids (Fig.~\ref{chi4Peak} (e) \& (f)).
 The results shown in Fig.~\ref{chi4Peak} apparently suggest that when the number of pinned particles increases, the dynamically correlated region exhibits non-monotonic behavior as a function of $\phi$, as assessed by $\chi_4^s(t)$.